VishalMSoni/twitter_timeline_challenge/README.md

 - **Coding Standard** : I have used **[PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer)** & **[JSHint](http://jshint.com/)** for cheking coding standards in localhost and i have tried to minimize the *errors & warnings*.
 - **GitHub** : From the starting of this challenge i have started to use **[GitHub](https://github.com/)** and commiting and puching the code in my **[GitHub Repository](https://github.com/VishalMSoni/twitter_timeline_challenge)**.

+#### Created By :
+* Vishal Murlidhar Soni
+* Email : vishal.s.btechi15@ahduni.edu.in , vishalsoni611@gmail.com
+* School of Engineering and Applied Science (Ahmedabad University)
+* Phone no. 9429707486/8460806485